Nablus: Old City

 In the center of Nablus lies the old city, composed of six major quarters: Yasmina, Gharb, Qaryun, Aqaba, Qaysariyya, and Habala.
 Habala is the largest quarter and its population growth led to the development of two smaller neighborhoods: al-Arda and Tal al-Kreim.
 The old city is densely populated and prominent families include the Nimrs, Tuqans, and Abd al-Hadis.
 The large fortress-like compound of the Abd al-Hadi Palace built in the 19th century is located in Qaryun.
 The Nimr Hall and the Tuqan Palace are located in the center of the old city.
 There are several mosques in the Old City: the Great Mosque of Nablus, An-Nasr Mosque, al-Tina Mosque, al-Khadra Mosque, Hanbali Mosque, al-Anbia Mosque, Ajaj Mosque and others.

-There are six hamaams (Turkish baths) in the Old City, the most prominent of them being al-Shifa and al-Hana.
+There are six hamaams (bath houses) in the Old City, the most prominent of them being al-Shifa and al-Hana.
 Al-Shifa was built by the Tuqans in 1624.
 Al-Hana in Yasmina was the last hamaam built in the city in the 19th century.
 It was closed in 1928 but restored and reopened in 1994.
 Several leather tanneries, souks, pottery and textile workshops line the Old City streets.
 Also located in the Old City is the 15th-century Khan al-Tujjar caravanserai and the Manara Clock Tower, built in 1906.